 In other words, it is something that can be tangibly achieved.
 Your strategic objectives should be attached and contribute to achieving at least one of your Strategic Focus Areas.

-That means no jargon (if possible), and keeping them to one sentence long.
-You can add more detail of course, but you should be able, to sum up what you want to achieve quickly and simply.
+Try to keep them as short as possible (if possible), and avoid jargon.
+You can add more detail if needed, but you should be able to sum up what you want to accomplish as quickly and simply as possible.

 Action + Detail + Deadline

 Here’s an example:

 Create the standard for quality bikes by 31st of December 2020